Posted by marilynch

 Thank you to producer Guy Lasnier of KUSP for providing this audiofile, “Luciano Rodriguez lights the fire within.”

 A Marine Corps bonus burned a hole in the pockets of some, but for Luciano, it began a love affair with biking.
 His bonus purchased a new Cannondale, and back in Salinas, he signed up to race in his first Sea Otter Classic.
 He has continued to race Sea Otter, doing so for ten years consecutively by the time he began volunteering as an instructor for the Youth Center class in 2012.
 That year, Luciano was a Category 1 Singlespeed Racer in SOC’s Mountain Bike Cross Country competition.
 [In 2013, his SOC races included Pro Singlespeed, Circuit, and Cyclocross.]
-Also in 2012, he took first as a solo rider in the 24 Hour Hammerstein at Mazda Raceway, accompanied to the track by his wife–who praises him for training her as a mountain biker herself–and their daughter.
-His pleasure in mountain biking includes riding at times with Monterey Off Road Cycling Association too.
+Also in 2012, he took first as a solo rider in the 24 Hour Hammerstein at Mazda Raceway.
+Luciano has participated too in Central Coast Cyclocross race events.
+And his pleasure in mountain biking includes riding at times with Monterey Off Road Cycling Association as well.

 When Luciano began teaching the Youth Center class, he had been working for about five years as an instructional aide and assistant para professional at Rancho Cielo.
 That got my attention, because before I learned in October 2011 about the need for a bike class at Monterey County Youth Center, I’d been thinking that bike tech education would make a great addition to Rancho Cielo’s curriculum.
 In an initial conversation with an RC staff member, the response was gracious but reserved: “Most of the kids aren’t in shape for biking, and it’s too hilly here.”
 I postponed pursuing the idea.